duncanmalashock/ruby-ivan/README.md

 * Saving/loading geometry data to/from Yaml files
 * Serial port output to hardware via USB

+### To Do
+* Test coverage (right now I'm using Minitest with a combination of assertions and spec style)
+* Line clipping using the [Cohen-Sutherland](https://en.wikipedia.org/wiki/Cohen%E2%80%93Sutherland_algorithm) algorithm or something similar
+* Grouping / composing Glyphs together, so they can be transformed as a single unit.
+* Set up Travis CI

 ### Installation
 _ivan_ isn't a gem...yet.
 But it will be soon.
 For now, if you want to try it out/run the tests,